 "Creativity requires the courage to let go of certainty." - Erich Fromm

 Again, (305) 791-3551 is my phone number.
 Please feel free to call me.
-That's the best way to get in touch with me if you need to contact me faster than you can send me a message here on Model Mayhem.
+That's the best way to get in touch with me.
+If you need to contact me faster then you can send me a message here on Model Mayhem.

 Please read more and get to know me a little.
 (I have so much to tell you!)